-Controlling the engine cooling in a flexible and controlled way, as compared to the conventional cooling system significantly improves fuel economy of spark ignition (SI) engines (Pang and Brace ,2004).
-Increasing and adjusting cylinder block wall temperature by increasing the coolant temperature at the engine inlet, substantially reduces HC emissions (Finlay et al.,1989).
-These improvements are attributed to increased cylinder wall temperature specifically in the lower region of the cylinder block.
+Controlling the engine cooling in a flexible and controlled way, compared to the conventional cooling system significantly improves fuel economy of spark ignition (SI) engines (Pang and Brace, 2004).
+Increasing and adjusting cylinder block wall temperature by increasing the coolant temperature at the engine inlet, substantially reduces HC emissions (Finlay et al., 1989).
+These improvements are attributed to increase cylinder wall temperature specifically in the lower region of the cylinder block.
 The higher wall temperature delays flame quenching on the wall as the quench layer thickness gets reduced.
-Also, corresponding improvement in the expansion work of the engine has been reported due to improved HC combustion in this stage (Finlay et al.,1989).
-With the dual cooling system a separate cooling circuit is employed to cool the cylinder head.
-Higher cylinder head temperature results in a direct effect on the NO_x emissions as they are temperature sensitive (Heywood, 1988).
-Slight reduction in the combustion chamber temperatures by reduced coolant temperature in the upper region of the cylinder head reduces NO_x which is temperature governed.
+Also, corresponding improvement in the expansion work of the engine has been reported due to improved HC combustion in this stage (Finlay et al., 1989).
+With the dual cooling system a separate cooling circuit was used to cool the cylinder Higher cylinder head temperature results in a head. direct effect on the NO_x emissions as they are temperature sensitive (Heywood, 1988).
+Slight reduction in the combustion chamber temperatures by reducing coolant temperature in the upper region of the cylinder head reduces NO_x which is temperature governed.
 Also, volumetric efficiency is improved in the case that the inlet manifold temperature falls due to extra cooling of the cylinder head.
-This is due to the increase in air density at lower temperature (Heywood, 1988).
-This is because of the inlet manifold is connected to the cylinder head, and thus, lowering the temperature in this region reduces the manifold temperature.
-The results suggest that by employing a dual cooling circuit very important benefits are derived like increased knock resistance, improved bsfc, reduced HC and NO_x emissions.
-Further, the literature suggests that higher cylinder block temperature reduces the frictional losses associated with the piston and ring pack, and this also leads to reduced fuel consumption, especially at part load (Kobayashi et al., 1994).
-Finlay (1988) experimented with a precision cooling system in which 40% less coolant flow rate was required.
+This is due to the increase in air density at lower temperature (Heywood, This is because that the inlet manifold is 1988).

+Received date: 2008-10-23 Accepted date: 2010-01-27 Corresponding author's email: rkpmanit@gmail.com connected to the cylinder head, and thus, lowering the temperature in this region reduces the manifold temperature.
+The results suggest that by using a dual cooling circuit very important benefits are derived like increased knock resistance, improved bsfc, reduced HC and NO_x emissions.
+Further, the literature suggests that higher cylinder block temperature reduces the frictional losses associated with the piston and ring pack, and this also leads to reducing fuel consumption, especially at part load (Kobayashi et al., 1994).
+Finlay (1988) experimented with a precision cooling system in which 40% less coolant flow rate is required.
 In precision cooling finer coolant galleries in the cylinder head increase the coolant flow speed from a maximum of 1.4 m/s in conventional galleries to more than 4 m/s.
-This can be attributed to increased convective heat transfer (Finlay et al., 1988).
+This can be attributed to increase convective heat transfer (Finlay et al., 1988).